nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 a particular blood pressure measurement was made.

-While we know our current model is not yet rich enough to contain all of the metadata required by all DCCs, it is also too detailed for most DCCs to easily work with.
+While we know our current model is not yet rich enough to contain all of the metadata required by all DCCs, there are also too many terms for most DCCs to easily work with.
 Modeling and data wrangling are always difficult, even for experts.
-Requiring every DCC to model their metadata using all possible features of the [current C2M2 model](../draft-C2M2_ER_diagrams/full-C2M2-ER-model.png) as a precondition for submitting metadata to CFDE would be impractical for several important reasons (apart from creating avoidable and unnecessary onboarding delays).
+Requiring every DCC to model their metadata using all possible features of the [current C2M2 model](../draft-C2M2_ER_diagrams/full-C2M2-ER-model.png) as a precondition for submitting metadata to CFDE would be impractical for several important reasons.

+First, many of the DCCs host human data, and for all but very basic file information, the associated metadata is protected.
+Currently, the CFDE does not have protected data access or an ATO to make these metadata searchable.
+Requiring DCCs to supply these terms would make it illegal for most DCCs to comply.
-Perhaps the most operationally relevant of these is that the C2M2 model must remain as flexible as possible, especially during its developmental phases, in order to accomodate mutual learning between DCCs and CFDE as the process of data ingestion develops.
+Secondly, from an operational standpoint the C2M2 model must remain as flexible as possible, especially during its developmental phases, in order to accomodate mutual learning between DCCs and CFDE as the process of data ingestion develops.
 We don't want to lock ourselves in to our current